 Other side effects, like low red blood cell and platelet counts, may require blood product transfusions or other treatments.

-Long-term side effects: Some complications and side effects can last for a long time or may not happen until months or years after the transplant.
+Some complications and side effects can last for a long time or might not happen until months or years after the transplant.
 These include:

 - Radiation damage to the lungs, causing shortness of breath